TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 Conduct an initial assessment to determine if the identified event or activity constitutes an incident.
 This initial assessment should be performed quickly, even with limited details and analysis.
 If the activity or event is determined to be benign, no incident is required.

 The following questions are provided for consideration during initial assessment:
+- Was the activity observed conducted by an expected, authorized party?
+- Was the activity observed conducted on an expected, authorized system?
+- Can the activity observed be explained fully as hardware/software malfunctions or administrative issues?
+- Were there any recent changes recorded that could be related?
+- Did the activity occur during an expected time of day?
+- What does the recent activity look like for the assets and/or identities affected?
+- Were any relevant security alarms triggered?
 - When did the activity first begin?
 When did it end, or is it on-going?
-- Did the activity occur during an expected time of day?
-- Was the activity observed conducted by an expected, authorized party?
-- Was the activity observed conducted on an expected, authorized system?
 - What would the potential business impact be if an incident is confirmed?
-- Were any relevant security alarms triggered?
-- What does the recent activity look like for the assets and/or identities affected?
-- Were there any recent changes recorded that could be related?
 - Do any related file hashes appear on VirusTotal?
 NOTE: NEVER submit the actual file, even if there are no matching results for the hash.